 Leadership Across (Scopes of Complexity) The management hierarchy is an accountability hierarchy in the contractual, fiduciary and financial sense.
 It manages people but also resources, like getting funding early on, and allocating budgets across priorities, including new business creation, later on.
-Obvious, and yet we can overlook both the importance, work and attention required, and the stresses involved in being responsible for keeping salaries paid, investors and boards satisfied, and making choices where outcomes may only be fully visible years ahead.
+Obvious, and yet we can overlook both the importance, work and attention required, and the stresses involved, in being responsible for keeping salaries paid, investors and boards satisfied, and making choices where outcomes may only be fully visible years ahead.
 It is also a part of the (broader) communication and co-ordination network.
 Influence networks, or informal relationships, facilitate communication, creating alternate pathways in the organization, and can help to get cross-boundary things done with less bureaucracy.
 They may be largely invisible (the kind of thing where it would take many interviews to map the influence network out, and still miss much) until they kick into higher gear to effect or impede change.
 There's also the network of relationships in place to get work done.
 We're going to focus on complex systems built, evolved and operated by several, or even many, teams.
-Some of the system spanning work is reflected in the management hierarchy;

-some in technical roles that span, like architect roles; some is ad hoc "glue" work.
+Some of the system spanning work is reflected in the management hierarchy; some in technical roles that span, like architect roles; some is (ad hoc) "glue" work.
 As the span of responsibility increases in scope, from responsibility for some local part of a system, to responsibility across subsystems and systems, the compass (span) of complexity in technical and organizational terms increases, and the demands on mastery shifts.
 Back to hierarchy for a moment, and a couple of points from the Jo Freeman classic ("The Tyranny of Structurelessness"): "Contrary to what we would like to believe, there is no such thing as a 'structureless' group." and "The structure may be flexible, it may vary over time.
 It may evenly or unevenly distribute tasks, power and resources over the members of the group."
-An explicit hierarchy is visible, and hence can be worked on, to make it more inclusive and more about leadership (power-with rather than dominance and power-over).
-"I find it helpful to consider the three types of power commonly discussed in management theory: power-over, power-with, and power-to." - Cat Swetel

-Timespan of Discretion A person's time span of discretion is about the (time and complexity related) span of the work they have discretion (decision power) over.
+An explicit hierarchy is visible, and hence can be worked on, to make it more inclusive and more about leadership (powerwith rather than dominance and power-over). "the scales of information, people, time horizons and information all changes.
+As a result so does the impact." - Nivia Henry Seniority relates to scope and time span of work, with increasing complexity and uncertainty associated with more seniority Time Span of Discretion A person's time span of discretion is about the (time and complexity related) span of the work they have discretion (decision power) over.

-Reference: Requisite Organization, by Elliot Jacques LEADERSHIP
+Reference: Requisite Organization, by Elliot Jaques